liangzheng816/OfficeDocs-SharePoint/migration/mm-faqs-google.md

 Answer: After you complete a migration task for the first time, triggering the **Migrate** button again initiates a delta sync (incremental migration run).
 During this process, the destination directory is compared to the source, and only new or modified files are transferred.
 Here are a few examples of how we deal with changes to files and folders:

-- **Content changes**: If a document is edited in the source, it's copied to the destination during the next incremental run, replacing the previous versions.
-If new files are added in the source, they're also migrated in the next incremental run.
+- **Content changes**: If you edit a document in your source or you add a few new files, we copy them to your destination on the next incremental run, overwriting the previously existing files in the destination.
 - **Name changes**: If the name of a file or folder changes in Office 365, we treat it as a brand new object.
 This change can lead to duplicate files being migrated to Office 365, or entire folders worth of data could be duplicated from the changed folder down.
   - **Example**: Changing the path **/Sales/Clients** to **/Global Sales/Clients** results in two copies of your **Sales** folder after the **Global Sales** folder is also copied during an incremental pass.